kshulgina/codetta/README.md

 In this example, we will build a profile HMM database tailored for metazoan mitochondria which have only 13 protein coding genes.
-In the `codetta\examples\mito-db\` directory, you can find multiple sequence alignment files in Stockholm format for each of the 13 genes*.
+In the `examples\mito-db\` directory, you can find multiple sequence alignment files in Stockholm format for each of the 13 genes. *

 The first step is to use `hmmbuild` to create profile HMMs from each of the alignment files.